deepfakes/faceswap/README.md

  - Fork the repo
  - Play with it
  - Check issues with the 'dev' tag
- - For devs more interested in computer vision and openCV, look at issues with the 'opencv' tag.
-Also feel free to add your own alternatives/improvements
+ - For devs more interested in computer vision and OpenCV, look at issues with the 'opencv' tag.
+Also, feel free to add your own alternatives/improvements

 ## For non-dev advanced users
  - Read this README entirely